Mayank10chaurasia/CareKaro/Frontend/README.md

 things to do-----------------------------------------------------

-add richcolors to toast-------------------done✅✅ fix cancelling timer on app reload
+fix: cancelling timer on app reload
+fix: multiple clicks on send OTP - add disabling the button on one click add richcolors to toast-------------------done✅✅